We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 There are a few other practical limitations to be aware of:

-• No check-in or arrival tracking – there’s no built-in way to track whether someone actually arrived or used their reserved space.
+• There’s no check-in or arrival tracking.
+There’s no built-in way to track whether someone actually arrived or used their reserved space.

-• No rule-based automation – you can’t limit users to a certain number of bookings per month or automatically enforce parking policies without additional workflow tools.
+• No policy enforcement.
+By this I mean you can’t limit users to a certain number of bookings per month or automatically enforce parking policies without additional workflow tools.

-• No integration with physical access systems – Bookings doesn’t tie into ANPR cameras, barriers, or access control.
+• No integration with physical access systems.
+For example, Bookings doesn’t tie into ANPR cameras, barriers, or access control.

 If you want something more sophisticated and built for the purpose of booking parking, you may be interested in our resource booking solutions that work with Microsoft Places and indeed, regular Outlook calendar bookings.